-- i.
-One room per classroom wing or cluster. - ii.
+- One room per classroom wing or cluster, per floor to provide support for the cluster of rooms, but to also provide a location to house a copier or printer for the teachers. - ii.
 Located centrally off the corridor of the classroom wing it serves.